 - The Local Authority will send a copy of the pupil’s papers to the academy for consideration

-- If the Principal agrees that the academy can meet the needs of your child based on the papers, this is reported to the relevant SEN Panel
+- If the Principal agrees that the academy can meet the needs of your child based on the papers, the academy will arrange an assessment visit

-- The Principal, Assistant Principal and/or the Head of Care will arrange to visit and observe the young person in their present setting and talk to any relevant professionals about their needs
+- The Principal, member of Senior Leadership Team, Family Footing Facilitator or/and member of the Therapy team will arrange to visit and observe the young person in their present setting and talk to any relevant professionals about their needs

-- If the Principal feels we can still meet those needs, they will inform the relevant SEN department and admission is arranged
+- If the internal admission panel feels we can still meet those needs, they will inform the relevant SEN department and admission is arranged

-- If the Local Advisory Board, in partnership with the Principal, decide we cannot meet the child/young person’s needs the local authority is advised of the reasons for this decision in a form that can be shared with parents
+- If the admission panel, decide we cannot meet the child/young person’s needs the local authority is advised of the reasons for this decision in a form that can be shared with parents

 - The local authority will arrange transport in accordance with its own Home to School Transport policy

-- If the academy is full, it cannot offer a place if this would compromise the safe and effective education of the pupils already on roll.
+- If the academy is full, it cannot offer a place of as this would compromise the safe and effective education of the pupils already on roll.
 This would be discussed with the Local Authority.